 See Taipei’s Amazing cityscape from Elephant Mountain

-To give you the perfect view of Taipei, you can visit the Elephant Mountain or Xiangshan.
+To give you the perfect view of Taipei, you can visit Elephant Mountain or Xiangshan.
 The best time to go is late afternoon so that you can catch the sunset and see the metropolis lit up.

 Explore Taipei’s National Palace Museum

-The National Palace Museum houses approximately 700,000 artifacts for a span of 8000 years of Chinese history.
+The National Palace Museum houses approximately 700,000 artifacts from a span of 8000 years of Chinese history.
 Originally, the museum started in the Forbidden City, Beijing and was carried across China to Taiwan during the Chinese Civil War.
 Some of the most popular pieces are meat-shaped stone and cabbage-shaped jade.
 Buy a discounted ticket via Klook!

 Go on a food trip at the Shilin Night Market

 Taipei, specifically the Shilin Night Market, is the best place to go on a food trip.
-They offer streetfood and famous Asian cuisine at an affordable price.
+They offer street food and famous Asian cuisine at an affordable price.
 They also take pride in their Michelin-rated vendors with many locals and tourists lining up just to taste their delicacies.
 Noted as one of the top things to do in Taipei, going on a food trip will be best enjoyed with family and friends!